 If you are a developer, then we strongly suggest installing into a virtual environment to prevent overwriting the production version of ksconf and for the installation of the developer tools.
-(The virtualenv name ksconfdev-pyve is used below, but this can be whatever suites, just make sure not to commit it.)
+(The virtual environment name venv is used below, but this can be whatever suites, just make sure not to commit it.)